jcosborn/qex/src/experimental/radial/doc/08-handoff.md

 ### Absolute safety rules (violating these destroys the user's uncommitted work)
 1. NEVER write to `/Users/xjin/K/W/P003/qex/src/...` or anything in the main checkout.
-   The main checkout contains ~5000 lines of the user's UNTRACKED prior work (`src/experimental/qed3/`, several `docs/qed3_*.md`).
    Work only in the worktree above.
+(The main checkout's untracked `src/experimental/qed3/` that this rule once protected is gone; the rule stands for whatever is there now.)
 2. NEVER run state-changing git commands (no checkout/reset/clean/stash/commit/add) unless the user explicitly asks.
-Current branch: `claude/qed3-slides-reproduction-plan-0e70b6`.
+Current branch: `experimental/radial-quant`; `output/` is untracked.
-   Everything under `src/experimental/radial/` and `output/` is intentionally uncommitted.
 3. Subagents you spawn must be given rules 1–2 verbatim.
 A past project lost work this way.

 ### Build (memorize this)